dotnet/coreclr/Documentation/Profiling/Profiler Detach.md

 *Adapted from an entry that appeared on David Broman's blog*

-I described how profilers may attach to already-running processes in some previous posts ([#1](http://blogs.msdn.com/davbr/archive/2009/11/04/clr-v4-profiler-attach-basics-with-sample-code.aspx) and [#2](http://blogs.msdn.com/davbr/archive/2010/01/18/clr-v4-profiler-attach-part-2-ok-now-what.aspx)).
+I described how profilers may attach to already-running processes in other posts ([#1](Attach.md) and [#2](Attach2.md)).
 In this post I’m writing about how profilers that are already loaded may detach from a running process before that process exits.
 Like Profiler Attach, this is a new feature available starting with CLR V4.

 The Detach feature allows a profiler that the user is finished with to be unloaded.
 That means the application may return to its usual behavior and performance characteristics, without a profiler loaded and doing stuff.
 Also, since only one profiler may be loaded at a time, detaching a profiler makes room for a different (or the same) profiler to be loaded later on when the user wishes to do more diagnostics.